Is It Worth It? (Pros, Cons & More)

 All of their checking accounts come with account activity alerts, so there’s never any statement surprises.
 They’ll also set up one of their business savings accounts for free with any business checking account.

-While there are ways to avoid monthly fees, their Business Fundamentals checking package includes several fees, charges for additional checking accounts, wire transfers and account management tools.
+While there are ways to avoid monthly account fees, their Business Fundamentals checking package includes several fees, like charges for additional checking accounts, wire transfers and account management tools.

-Bank of America has two primary options for business checking accounts: Business Fundamentals and Business Advantage.
-Take a look at the screenshot below to learn their commonalities and differences.
+With Bank of America, you can choose between two primary checking accounts: Fundamentals and Advantage.
+Take a look at how they compare:

 Service Fee Starts at

-Anyone looking for a startup-friendly, cost-effective business checking account
+Anyone looking for a startup-friendly, cost-effective business bank

 Service Fee Starts at